What is Vertigo?

 - Let down my guard.

-- Get too busy and fail to consistently apply the basics (prayer, Bible study, fellowship & praise).
+- Get too busy and fail to consistently pray, read my Bible, and participate in fellowship and praise.

 - Let others negatively impact my attitude.